deepak-mech/Arth_task_14.3/README.md

 # Arth_task_14.3
-How to load variable file dynamically in ansible ?
+How to load variable file dynamically in ansible...!!